The research activities of the Institute focus on scientific areas and topics with direct or indirect social implications.

 - Bacterial Nanocellulose and Its Surface Modification by Glycidyl Methacrylate and Ethylene Glycol Dimethacrylate.
 Incorporation of Vancomycin and Ciprofloxacin.
 Vismara, E., Bernardi, A., Bongio, C., Farè, S., Pappalardo, S., Serafini, A., … & Torri, G. (2019).Nanomaterials, 9(12), 1668.

-The group has established experience in peptide synthesis, with emphasis on peptidomimetics of biological interest and study of their structure-activity relationship providing significant contribution to the synthesis of novel pseudo-amino acids and development of original methods for incorporation into peptides of extremely hindered building blocks.
+The group has established experience in peptide synthesis, with emphasis on peptidomimetics of biological interest and the study of their structure-activity relationship and has made significant contributions to the synthesis of novel pseudo-amino acids and to the development of original methods for the incorporation into peptides of extremely hindered building blocks.

-In the last years, the group activity has focused to the synthesis of bioactive heparin/heparan sulphate oligosaccharides.
+In recent years, the group’s activity has focused on the synthesis of bioactive heparin/heparan sulphate oligosaccharides.
 The synthetic targets are currently aimed at synthesizing potential heparanase inhibitors.
 The research activities are conducted under the supervision of Dr M. Petitou, “father” of the synthetic heparin pentasaccharide, fondaparinux.

 - Efficient selective deacetylation of complex oligosaccharides using the neutral organotin catalyst.
 Ni M, Guerrini M, Naggi A, Petitou M. Carbohydr Res.
 498, 108172, (2020).

 - Investigating glycol-split-heparin-derived inhibitors of heparanase: A study of synthetic trisaccharides.
 Ni, M., Elli, S., Naggi, A., Guerrini, M., Torri, G., Petitou, M. Molecules 21(11),1602 (2016).